 Another hike we enjoyed very much was Lighthouse Park.
-There are various trails that you can explore, and therefore you can decide how long or short you want the hike to be.
-After getting a little bit lost (we listened to Laura, poor choice, check out to video to see what I mean!) we eventually made it to the sea and the lighthouse!
-I really enjoyed the hikes in Canada, as they were very different from anything else I had ever done before.
-I have hiked up an active volcano at night in Indonesia, or along the coastline of Cinque Terre in Italy, but I wasn’t ready for the stunning views and imposing nature in Canada.
+There are various trails that will get you from the parking lot to the lighthouse and the sea, meaning you can decide how long or short you want the hike to be.
+After getting a little bit lost (we listened to Laura, poor choice, check out to video to see what I mean!) we eventually made it to the sea and the lighthouse.
+All the trails in Lighthouse Park are fairly easy, there are slight uphill or downhill sections but all the path is well marked and easy to walk on.
+It is also really interesting when you reach the lighthouse as there are signs that explain the history of the place.
+The Canadian hikes were a highlight of my trip, as they were very different from anything else I had ever done before.
+I have hiked up an active volcano at night in Indonesia, or along the coastline of Cinque Terre in Italy, but I wasn’t ready for the stunning views and imposing nature that Canada had to offer.

-Bridal Veil Falls is a bit of a drive from Vancouver (up to two hours) but it’s the most amazing waterfall I’ve seen, it’s so big and you can get really close to it.
-It has quite a way to make you feel small, and really appreciate the power of nature.
+Bridal Veil Falls is a bit of a drive from Vancouver on the Trans-Canada Highway (up to two hours) but it’s one of the most amazing waterfalls I have ever seen.
+It’s huge and you can get really close to it, which is quite the way to make you feel small and really appreciate the power of nature.
 The only other time I had felt so small in front of a waterfall was in the proximity of Dynjandi, in Iceland.
 Close to it there is another hike that is rated as one of the best hikes in Vancouver, since it goes through abandoned railway tunnels and is very scenic, however we were unable to do it as the tunnels were closed.